 Pattadakal is a major tourist destination and is well connected by road from major cities of Karnataka, with regular services of State-run buses and tourist buses.
 It is located at 180 km from Belgaum airport and 500 km from Bangalore international airport.
-Nearest railway station is at Badami at 22 km and the major rail head Hospet is at 120 km from the site.
-Tourists can depend bus or taxi services from these places to reach the site.
+The nearest railway station is at Badami at 22 km and the major railhead Hospet is at 120 km from the site.
+Tourists can depend on bus or taxi services from these places to reach the site.

 Chandrashekhara temple, a small temple in the complex with simple architecture, is situated between Sangmeshvara and Galaganatha temples.
 The temple is positioned on an adhisthana and has a sanctum with Shiva Linga on a pedestal, a small hall and a sculpture of dwarapala (doorkeeper) standing on either side of the sanctum.
 There is no shikhara over the shrine.
 It is believed to be built in 750 A.D. to commemorate some major military victories or some other important events.

-Kadasiddheswara Temple was built in 7th century in the Rekha Nagara style.
+Kadasiddheswara Temple was built in the 7th century in the Rekha Nagara style.
 Built on a raised plinth, it has a square sanctum housing a sacred Shiva Linga on a plinth.
-The ardhamantapa decorates a beautifully carved sculpture of dancing Shiva and Parvati, with Shiva holding a trishul (trident) in his hands.
+The ardhamantapa decorates a beautifully carved sculpture of dancing Shiva and Parvati, with Shiva holding a Trishul (trident) in his hands.
 Niches of the outer walls of the sanctum have the images of Shiva, Ardhanariswara, and Harihara.
-Doorway has pilasters with Shiva and Parvati seated at the middle with Brahma and Vishnu on either side.
+The doorway has pilasters with Shiva and Parvati seated at the middle with Brahma and Vishnu on either side.